syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/Getting-Started-1-0-1.md

 > The package **"Syncfusion.EJ.MVC"** renamed into **"Syncfusion.EJ.AspNet.Core"** from Volume 3, 2016 (14.3.0.49) release.
 The "**preview2-final**" keyword removed our Syncfusion packages naming from Volume 1, 2017 (15.1.0.33) release.

+> The ASP.NET Core NuGet packages versioning has been streamlined as 16.1.0.32 in shorter than older versioning (16.1600.0.32) from Volume 1, 2018 service pack 1 release (16.1.0.32).
+Since all the framework version wise assemblies are grouped into a single package.

 *  In the Solution Explorer window, click the **"Show All Files"** button.

    ![](getting-started_images/getting-started_img6.jpeg)